SEO FAQs For Bloggers – Ace The Optimization Process – II

 What is the importance of featured snippets in SEO for your blogs?

 Featured snippets offer an opportunity to show you higher in SERPs even when you are not ranking higher.
-Showing-up-at-the-top provides the opportunity to earn more clicks and more traffic.
+Showing-up-at-the-top provides the chance to earn more clicks and more traffic.

 Also, when you appear at the top, you earn more trust from the visitors.